 Builds on and enhances students' skills in the writing of poetry, fiction, or creative nonfiction in a workshop setting.
 Special attention is given to the essentials and mechanics of submitting creative work for publication.
-Prerequisite: ENGL 3103 or permission of instructor.
-Course Rotation: Alternate spring.
+This course emphasizes intellectual development and cultural literacy.
+Prerequisite: ENGL 3103 or permission of the instructor.
+Course Rotation: Alternate Spring